Slovenská televízia: History

 The establishment of STV as an independent institution happened on 1 July 1991, after a law by the Slovak National Council related to the independence of Slovakia from Czechoslovakia.
 However, its history dates back to November 1956, when Czechoslovak Television, then under socialist regime, established a television studio in Bratislava as a test transmission.
 Regular broadcasts began on 3 November 1957, broadcasting daily except Monday (as it was customary in Eastern Bloc television broadcasts).
-After the fall of communism in the Czechoslovakian Republic, programming began to be relaunched, and the Bratislava studio was renamed as Slovenská televízia in preparation for the Slovakian independence.
-In September 1990, as part of a massive reorganisation of the CST channels, the second program was repositioned as a separate service for the Slovakian side of the country, under the S1 name (the Czech side received its own separate service, ČTV).
+After the fall of communism in the Czechoslovak Republic, programming began to be relaunched, and the Bratislava studio was renamed as Slovenská televízia in preparation for the Slovak independence.
+In September 1990, as part of a massive reorganisation of the CST channels, the second program was repositioned as a separate service for the Slovak side of the country, under the S1 name (the Czech side received its own separate service, ČTV).
 A third channel, OK 3, focusing on international satellite programming, launched on May of the same year, but it was replaced by a similarly focused Slovakia-specific service, TA3, in July 1991.

-After Slovakian independence, on 1 January 1993, the management and operations of the Slovakian television were fully separated from the Czech Television, and the newly-formed Slovenská televízia began operating two channels.
+After Slovak independence, on 1 January 1993, the management and operations of the Slovak television were fully separated from the Czech Television, and the newly-formed Slovenská televízia began operating two channels.
 Still, the complex social and political issues that hampered Slovakia after independence, as well as heavy turnover of management, a lack of clear identification between both programs, and heavy bias toward the towards the People's Party – Movement for a Democratic Slovakia during the Vladimír Mečiar government, caused the broadcaster to rapidly lose most of its audience, as well as its credibility.
 The arrival of commercial channels Markíza and TV JOJ, which offered more attractive programming, worsened the decline.

 In 2003, founding TV JOJ director Richard Rybníček was elected by the STV Board of Governors as the broadcaster's director general.
 He swiftly began a transformation process to make public television more competitive with private broadcasters.
 On the evening of 1 January 2004, STV relaunched both channels with new programming and new brand identities, after a massive promotional campaign anticipating a "new beginning" for public broadcasting.
 STV1, now renamed as Jednotka, was repositioned as a generalist and mass audience channel, with a focus on light entertainment and increased news programming.
 STV2 (renamed Dvojka) became a niche-focused service, with most cultural, sports and minority/regional programming moved to this channel.
 The entire Slovak TV brand was renewed, with new logos, graphic packages and a new look for STV's news programmes, including a new virtual studio.
 Moreover, the DOGs of both channels moved to the top-right corner of the screen (as opposed to the top-left corner, standardised for most Slovak TV channels), and in-vision continuity was dropped in favour of shorter and snappier promos.